 Positioning and Mission

-The Austrian Institute for Family Studies (AIF) is a scientific, independent non-profit-organisation for application-oriented, interdisciplinary studies to examine the structure and dynamics of families.
+The Austrian Institute for Family Studies (AIF) is a scientific department at the University of Vienna for application-oriented, interdisciplinary studies to examine the structure and dynamics of families.
 It was founded as a non-profit organisation in 1994 to carry out social research in an interdisciplinary way.
-In April 2006 the institute was commuted from a non-profit association to a third-party-funded project at the Vienna University which conducts research and application-oriented research to examine the structure and dynamics of families, generation, gender and partnership.
+In April 2006 the institute was commuted from a non-profit association to a third-party-funded project at the Vienna University which is a legal body under public law.
+The AIF conducts research and application-oriented research to examine the structure and dynamics of families, generation, gender and partnership.
 As such our interdisciplinary approach allows a broad differentiated analysis of family issues on theoretical and empirical levels, using qualitative and quantitative research methods.

 The multidisciplinary team represents a wide variety of disciplines, among them psychology, sociology, demography, history, economics, statistics and social education, thus ensuring multidisciplinarity in its everyday work.
 The Institute analyses all issues relating to generations and genders as well as in partnerships to study the wide variety and changes in familial relationships and structures from the perspective of children, women and men.
 Focal research areas are family and gender relationships, reconciliation of work and family life, psychosocial health, the socio-economic situation of families and political family issues.

 To obtain socially and politically relevant findings, the Institute thoroughly studies and evaluates pertinent issues, develops models, does reliable projections, and collaborates with other research institutions.
 Besides expanding and systematising available basic knowledge on the family, the Institute acts as consultant, advises politicians and offers education and training courses.